 - Will take up more room in the bed.

 Total Body Pillow

-A total body pregnancy pillow will wrap around the exterior of your body, which gives you the utmost support.
-These kinds of pillows are going to be around 5 to 6 feet long, and they’re big enough to curl up inside the pillow easily.
+A total body pregnancy pillow will wrap around your body’s exterior, which gives you the utmost support.
+These kinds of pillows will be around 5 to 6 feet long, and they’re big enough to curl up inside the pillow easily.
 This pillow design is going to hug your front and hug your back at the same time.
 If you’re someone that stays awake at night with a sore back, you’ll find that the extra spinal support of this pillow is just what you need to sleep soundly.
 There are two different sizes of total body pregnancy pillows:

 - C-shaped pregnancy pillows: These resemble the shape of the letter C.